maja-burrack/maja-burrack.github.io/_posts/2025-07-24-multilevel-modelling.md

 chain = sample(model, NUTS(), 4_000)
 ```

+and can view the summary statistics by calling `describe(chain)`.
+However, the summary statistics are very different from that of the R model, and that's because it's a Bayesian model.
+We don't obtain a single estimate for each parameter; rather, we obtain a whole probability distribution.

+Sometimes this is exactly what we want, but it makes comparing this model to the R model non-trivial.
+We are gonna do it anyways by simply taking the means of the probability distributions as our parameter estimates.
+Using the same notation as above, the parameter estimates from this model are:

+$$
+\begin{gathered}
+    \alpha = 8.81, \quad \beta_1 = 0.41, \quad  \beta_2 = 0.11, \\
+    \sigma^2_{\mathrm{comp}} = 74.23, \quad \sigma^2_{\mathrm{athlete}} = 124.74, \quad \sigma^2 = 261.45
+\end{gathered}
+$$

+The variances are a bit different from the R estimates, but that could easily be due to my choice of priors.

-For comparison reason, let's try and predict the final scores for the world cup in Brazil just like above.
-This is a bit involved, since the model does not output point estimates for the parameters, but rather full probability distributions.
-There isn't even (as far as I can tell) a suitable `predict` function implemented that would do the hard work for us.
-Therefore, I have had to write a curstom `predict_score_final` function for this specific model.
+Let's also try and predict the final scores of the boulder world cup in Brazil like above.
+This is a bit involved, as there isn't (as far as I can tell as the time of writing) a suitable `predict` function implemented that would do the hard work for us.
+Therefore, I have had to write a custom `predict_score_final` function for this specific model.
 If you are interested, you can find all the julia code [here](INSERT LINK).
 Here are the predictions:

 ```
  Row │ event_name                    gender   athlete_name     score_final  pred     residual